paulross/pymemtrace/README.rst

 - *Execution Granularity*: In how much code detail is the memory change observed.
   An example of *coarse* execution granularity is measuring the memory usage every second.
   An example of *fine* execution granularity is recording the memory usage every Python line.
-- *Memory Cost*: How much extra memory does the tool need.
+- *Memory Cost*: How much extra memory the tool needs.
-- *Execution Cost*: How much is the execution time affected.
+- *Execution Cost*: How much is the execution time is increased.

+Clearly there are trade-offs between these depending on the problem you are trying to solve.

 .. list-table:: **Tool Characteristics**
    :widths: 15 30 30 30 30